sand-worm-labs/docs/docs/ast-builder/expressions/pattern-matching.md

 # Pattern Matching

 Pattern matching is a crucial feature in SQL that allows you to match rows based on specific patterns in a column.
-GlueSQL provides 4 pattern matching operators: `like`, `ilike`, `not_like`, and `not_ilike`.
+WormSQL provides 4 pattern matching operators: `like`, `ilike`, `not_like`, and `not_ilike`.

 Here's how you can use these operators with two special characters: